Erasmus Universiteit Rotterdam – Erasmus mc

 Evidence-based efficiency of curative and preventive care is important to simultaneously optimize health outcomes by improving treatment for patients, while keeping health care costs as low as possible.
 To achieve this, it is important to improve methods to measure outcome and to study the implementation and evaluation of interventions within health care.

-For more information about our research lines at MGZ you can also take a look at our website:
+For more information about the department and specific research lines you can also take a look at our website: